brandonbooth/notes/README.md

 git config --global user.name "brandonbooth"
 ```

-Navigate to location of folder or project
+Navigate to location of folder or project:
 ```sh
 cd projects
 ```

-Initialize the git repository within the chosen folder location
+Initialize the git repository within the project folder:
 ```sh
 git init
 ```

-Use terminal to view the hidden git repository that was created (this will make files visible in finder)
+Use terminal to view the hidden git repository that was created (this will make files visible in finder):
 ```sh
 defaults write com.apple.find AppleShowAllFiles YES
 ```

-Check status of git folder
+Check status of git folder:
 ```sh
 git status
 ```

-Add a file to git (after adding file it is a good practice to check the status to validate)
+Add a file to git (after adding file it is a good practice to check the status to validate):
 ```sh
 git add test1.txt
 ```

-Commit file to git repository with message
+Commit file to git repository with message:
 ```sh
 git commit -m "Initial Commit - add test file"
 ```

-Check git log
+Check git log:
 ```sh
 git log
 ```

-After a change is made add the file and then commit the changes (note: multiple files can be added at the same time - Use “*” as a wildcard).
+After a change is made add the file and then commit the changes (note: multiple files can be added at the same time - Use “*” as a wildcard):
 ```sh
 git add *.txt
 ```

-Add location of repository
+Add location of repository:
 ```sh
 git remote add origin https://github.com/brandonbooth/projects.git
 ```